frank038/SimpleDesktop/README.md

 # SimpleDesktop
 A simple and lite desktop manager.

-Version 0.3.9 (development - testing)
+Version 0.3.9 and 0.4.0 (testing - no more features will be added)

 Create the empty file "items_position" in the program folder or use the tar packed version.

+From V. 0.4.0 the program can handle the desktop files.

 Personalizations in the config file.